"How can we speak of peace while building formidable new weapons of war?

 WHAT CAN WE CONTRIBUTE?

-To achieve a climate of peace, it is essential that all members of a collective, of a people, join in the project of building peace around them.
-It is not easy to overcome conflict, harmonize conflicting interests, reform organisms lacking impartiality.
+In order to achieve a climate of peace, it is essential that all the members of a collective, of a people, join in the project of building peace around them.
+It is not easy to overcome conflict, harmonize conflicting interests, reform bodies lacking impartiality.

 Fundamental is an education for peace from families and especially from school, where cases of bullying and mistreatment grow every year.